Dennis-BIRL-GDUT/baxter_dmp_rl/wiki/wiki.md

 <a name="Q2"></a>
 **Q2**.
 I don't have the **Robotiq force torque sensor**, What shoule I do?<br />
 **A2**.
 If you don't have Robotiq force touque sensor, which means you can't run this deno on the real Baxter robot, but I still have a sulotion, you can run this node in your gazebo simulator:
- 1. I will uptate this sulotion next time.
+ 1. I will update this sulotion next time.

 <br />
 ## !!!
 Warning !!!